 Literacy Education addresses the promotion of literacy, with specific emphasis on reading, writing, listening, and speaking.
 Urban literacy issues and research pertaining to children living at the poverty level are of particular interest to our literacy education faculty.
 The program of study is designed around the International Literacy Association (ILA)/National Council of Teachers of English (NCTE) standards that address what literacy professionals need to know and what they are able to do.
 These standards emphasize reflective professionals who have proficiency in three broad categories:

 - knowledge and beliefs about literacy,

 - organizing and enhancing a literacy program.

-No matter what your career goals, local or global, we have a masters or doctoral program to meet your professional needs.
+No matter your career goals, local or global, we have a masters or doctoral program to meet your professional needs.
 Our online Master of Science program is ranked 8th in the top 20 online MS in Reading and Literacy programs in the country.
-Our literacy graduates are teaching in major school districts, comprehensive universities or college-level literacy programs, serving as clinical supervisors, literacy coaches and/or as literacy/language arts supervisors.
+Our literacy graduates:

 The Department of Instruction and Curriculum Leadership is proud to offer an Online Masters of Science in Literacy and Language (formerly Reading).
 This program offers an in-depth theoretical and pedagogical understanding of literacy practices, assessment, and policies.
 By working closely with qualified faculty you can earn a degree that will enhance your ability to influence the profession of literacy and ultimately positively affect the lives of children.